Richie-Oduds/Exploring_the_Parch_and_Posey_Database_SQL_Analysis/README.md

 INTRODUCTION

 In this analysis, I explored the Parch and Posey database.
-I carried out an analysis of this database to get insights that will be beneficial to the growth of the Parch and Posey company.
+I carried out an analysis on this database to get insights that will be beneficial to the growth of the Parch and Posey company.
 Firstly, Parch and Posey is a hypothetical company that sells paper.
 They have 50 sales reps spread across 4 regions in America.
-They sell 3 types of paper.
+They sell 3 types of paper:
 1. Standard
 2. Gloss
 3. Poster